-Women for Conservation, founded in 2004 by Sara Ines Lara, has directly benefited and empowered over 1,000 women by providing conservation education, environmentally sustainable economic opportunities, and access to health clinics and family planning.
-Since it was established, the organization has partnered with Fundación ProAves in Colombia to develop projects with women in rural communities at five project sites, including the nature reserves of El Dorado, El Jaguar, Loros Andinos, Cerulean Warbler, and Paujil.
+Since it was established, the organization has partnered with fundación ProAves in Colombia to develop projects to empower women in rural communities at five project sites, including the nature reserves of El Dorado, El Jaguar, Loros Andinos, Cerulean Warbler, And Paujil.
 Involving women in the conservation of these reserves has successfully preserved natural resources while significantly reducing threats to endangered species.

-Importantly, the organization economically empowered women by encouraging them to establish eco-friendly microenterprises that produced wildlife-friendly artisan crafts for sale, which helped to steer families away from earning a living through destructive practices such as logging, ranching, hunting, and coca production.
-The pilot program was made possible with support from American Bird Conservancy and Audubon Naturalist Society; it has trained women from five villages to sustainably use natural resources for the development of several products, such as creating elegant jewelry from seeds and tagua nuts (otherwise known as “vegetable ivory”).
-The finished products are displayed and sold at shops in Colombia located at the previously mentioned nature reserves.
-Funds from sales are used to pay a fair wage to women participating in the program.
+Importantly, the organization economically empowers women by encouraging them to establish eco-friendly microbusinesses that produce Sustainable artisan crafts for sale.
+This extra income helps steer families away from earning a living through destructive practices such as logging, ranching, and poaching wildlife.
+The pilot program was made possible with support from the American Bird Conservancy and Audubon Naturalist Society.
+It has trained women from five villages to sustainably use natural resources; such as creating jewelry from seeds and Tagua nuts (otherwise known as “vegetable ivory”).
+The finished products are displayed and sold at ProAves Nature Reserves.
+Funds from sales pay a fair-trade wage to women participating in the program.